asaf-b/mansur-docs/docs/faq/FAQ.md

 #### Activation failed.
 Message: *Couldn't find license.
 Please check your inputs.*
 > This means that the user credentials were found, although the license ID did not match any records for this user.
-> Please check your licenceid input and try again.
+> Please check your licence-ID input and try again.
 > Make sure there arn't any hidden spaces within your inputs.

 <a href="#top">↑ Back to top ↑</a>